SebastianJarosch/ChipCytometry-Image-Processing/README.md

 c) Adjust the **lower threshold** when you are asked to, in order to adjust the segmentation to your DNA staining<br>

 ### 3. Quality control
-a) Check the stitched images in Results/stitching to see if the are in a good quality for all sub-positions
+a) Check the stitched images in Results/stitching to see if the are in a good quality for all sub-positions<br>
 b) You can review the segmentation by loading the stitched Nuclei image and the saved ROIs from Results/segmentation into imageJ or by simply reviewing the mask image from the segmentation folder.

 ### 4. Write FCS files in MATLAB